degtiarev/DataCollector/README.md

 </p>

 This needs to know from which exactly sensor the app records data and to juxtapose in future that information with data in *.csv-file.
 It is also possible to adjust period and choose type of record.

+Each session could be marked by record id to distinguish what type of session recorded.
+For example, to mark running session as record id = 0 and walking session as record id = 1.

-After recording, all the sessions could be exported into *.csv-file.
+After recording all the sessions could be exported into *.csv-file.

 # Screenshots